bangbangcon/west/content/Speakers.md

 day, from paper teletypes and serial links to `gnome-terminal`, `ssh`, and `screen`.

-<b>Tabitha</b> loves cats, weird machines, and learning how things got to be
+**Tabitha** loves cats, weird machines, and learning how things got to be this way.
-this way.
 You'll often hear her asking questions like "what's inside there?" and "how could I build this?".